The Churches of Britain and Ireland

 Lincoln Crematorium Chapel on Washingborough Road. © Jim Parker (2017).
 Link.

 Lincoln Baptist Church (2024 Streetview) is on St. Rumbold Street, at SK 9805 7124.
 Another view, from Streetview in 2024, Link.
 History here dates it to 1978, and advises that it was built to replace the Mint Street Baptist (which needed a lot of money spending on it), and Monks Road Baptist (compulsorily purchased to allow for expansion of a college).
 For the Mint Street Baptist see the Baptist Church entry near the top of this page.
 Monks Road Baptist stood at SK 9793 7143, and is dated in the history already referenced to 1884.
+Its site (roughly the nearer half of the building on the left with the three projecting windows) was seen by Streetview in 2017.
+See also Newport Hall, below.

 Lincoln Evangelical Church on Uffington Close. © Jim Parker (2017).
 Link.

 Newport Hall (1876) on Chapel Lane, was, according to the Lincolnshire County Council Archive, Lincoln Free Church (New Life Christian Fellowship) in the early 1980's.
 Now a private residence, can you supply its earlier history?
 SK 975 721. © Steve Bulman (2010).
+The history source referenced in the Lincoln Baptist Church entry above mentions a period when a splinter from Mint Street (which became the Monks Road congregation) met in Newport Hall for a time from 1881.

 Orthodox Christian Church of All Saints - see St. Matthias, below.